-2017 has been something of a breakthrough year for proptech - more solutions and providers are jostling for space in an increasingly crowded marketplace and, as a consequence (and/or a recognition that the needs of tenants have developed in the past couple of years), more letting and estate agents are using software than ever before.
+2018 was something of a breakthrough year for proptech - more solutions and providers are jostling for space in an increasingly crowded marketplace and, as a consequence (and/or a recognition that the needs of tenants have developed in the past couple of years), more letting and estate agents are using property management software than ever before.

 This embracing of tech will develop in the adoption of cloud-based technologies that are designed to bridge the gap between internal staff and external users.
 This will take on increasing importance in light of the widespread desire to both increase service levels and to deliver those services more efficiently.